The last thing you would want to happen to yourself as a sportsperson is to pass out while performing due to dehydration. Isn’t it?

 Every person’s body needs and fluid intake varies and thus self-analysis plays an important role here.
 You need to take control of your own specific fluid intake and carefully monitor your body’s signals.

 - Avoid caffeinated beverages right before your game.
-They act as diuretics and can lower down the electrolyte levels to considerable amounts.
+They act as diuretics and can lower electrolyte levels to considerable amounts.

 - Be well hydrated before entering the performance area.
 Consume enough fluids throughout the day so urine is a light or pale yellow color before starting a match.